wahanarekatekindo/wahanarekatekindo.github.io/README.md

-Fallback domain when server offline
+Fallback page when server offline